davidemurari/learningConstrainedHamiltonians/README.md

 # Interactive parallel coordinates plots for parameter study

+Works best on Desktop, not easy to use on Mobile.

 ## Plot with all the 5 experiments and colored based on the integrator
  {% include_relative IntegratorColoring.html %}